cheatsnake/botyard/docs/configuration.md

 ## Config file

-The main configuration file called `botyard.config.json` and located in the root of the project and looks like this:
+The main configuration file called `botyard.config.json`.
+It located in the root of the project and looks like this:

 ```json
 {